shammishailaj/Gopham/README.md

 # Gopham - Static Code Analysis Tool for Go

-Gopham is the worlds first static code analysis tool providing a range of various metrics
+Gopham is the worlds first static code analysis tool for Go providing a range of various metrics

 ## Installation